-The new study shows for the first time that interrupting diurnal rhythms impairs healing immediately after a heart attack, said Prof. Tami Martino of the Department of Biomedical Sciences.
+The new study shows for the first time that interrupting diurnal rhythms impairs healing immediately after a heart attack, said Prof. Tami Martino of the Department of Biomedical Sciences."We have devised a simple way to better practise medicine to improve the outcome from heart attacks by considering normal circadian rhythms," she said.

 Researchers already knew that circadian rhythms, or day-night cycles, can affect timing of a heart attack.
 This is the first study to show the importance of circadian rhythms during the few days after an attack.